 By focusing on coordinated service support, reduction of barriers to pro-social activities, and school engagement, both 11UI and twelve&up aim to generate risk reduction, and ultimately reduced vulnerability of children and their families.
-The Hub is designed to identify situations of acutely-elevated risk, and rapidly mobilize interventions of support to prevent crises and harm.

 The focus of TRiP’s 11UI and twelve&up is “behaviours or conditions that place children in a position of vulnerability”.
 The goal is to “make appropriate connections and referrals for children to optimize their health, safety and development through improved communication and collaboration among service providers”.